fly-apps/dockerfile-rails/README.md

 * `--precompile=defer` - may be needed when your configuration requires access to secrets that are not available at build time.
 Results in larger images and slower deployments.
 * `--root` - run application as root
 * `--windows` - make Dockerfile work for Windows users that may have set `git config --global core.autocrlf true`
+* `--private-gemserver-domain=gems.example.com` - set the domain name of your private gemserver.
+This is used to tell bundler for what domain to use the credentials of a private gemserver provided via a docker secret

 ### Advanced Customization: